KUJP-code/KU-wiki/src/content/docs/materials/1_overview.md

 I defined a convenience method `#is?` on the User model to replace the `#admin?/#customer?` methods which would usually be made available when using a role enum for authorisation.
 It takes an array of strings and checks if the user's type is included in them.

+#### Parents

+- Can access their children's profiles
+  - Can view their children's test results, summarized or for individual tests with a radar graph based on the 4 skills
+  - Can edit their child's details
+- Can access any homework materials assigned to their children
+- Can receive messages from teachers

 #### Teachers

 - Are immediately presented with all the materials they need for that day's lessons upon login
+  - Have a `#day_lessons(date)` instance method to facilitate this using their org's plans
   - Can access materials for future or past lessons within the current week with one click from their homepage
   - Can always return to the current day's materials with a single click
 - Can access a list of all their classes, and all students in those classes